LifeHckr/LifeHckr/README.md

 ### Jarod Spangler

-I'm a Senior at the University of California, Santa Cruz expecting to graduate in June 2025, studying Computer Science: Computer Game Design.

-I'm a programmer with most of my experience being in C# and Javascript.
+A programmer experienced with C# and Javascript.
 I primarily focus on game design and procedural generation.
 Most of my time is spent in Godot.

 I am the producer and lead programmer of [Midnight Riff](https://github.com/Project-Funk-Engine/ProjectFunkEngine)